pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_create_update_apply.hbs.md

 ### <a id="apply-maven-type"></a> `--maven-type`

-This Specifies the type of artifact that the Maven project produces.
-This flag is optional, and set by default as `jar` by the supply chain.
+This specifies the type of artifact that the Maven project produces.
+This flag is optional, and is set by default as `jar` by the supply chain.

 ### <a id="apply-maven-version"></a> `--maven-version`